rqbazan/the-beer-bar-api/README.md

 # The Beer Bar API

-This is a simple REST API that allows to manage orders in a beer bar.
+🍺 A simple REST API that allows to manage orders in a beer bar

 ## Requirements